-In accordance with PA Nursing Law and Child Protective Services Law in an effort to protect client safety and property, students will be required to complete a criminal background check and child abuse history clearance prior to beginning first year classes in the fall and again prior to progressing to Level III Junior and Senior Level IV.
+In accordance with PA Nursing Law and Child Protective Services Law in an effort to protect client safety and property, students will be required to complete a criminal background check and child abuse history clearance prior to progressing to Level III Junior and Senior Level IV.
 In addition, students will be required to complete Delaware Child and Elder Abuse History Clearance prior to NSG/NSL 312/311.
 Clinical placements may be denied by the clinical site due to felony or misdemeanor convictions, or other adverse findings, and the inability to be placed at a clinical site will prohibit the student from graduating.
 Since there is not a comprehensive list from clinical sites and licensing agencies, we cannot provide guidance on what would absolutely exclude the student from clinical placement or licensure.
 However, these decisions are typically dependent upon the nature of the incident, time since the incident occurred, and frequency and type of the incident.